GiorgosXou/under-scroll/README.md

 Extends the visible scrolling range of a single editor pane, through multiple editor panes.
 Intended for wide screens that not turn around.
-Basicly this extension was possible _(kind of)_ mainly thanks to [this](https://marketplace.visualstudio.com/items?itemName=masakit.synchronized-scrolling) extension.

 ## How to use